harshal0922/Leave_Management_System/README.md

    ```
 4. Open the url `http://localhost:8000` in browser for seeing the result
 --FOR BACKEND SERVER
-1.)Import the project in IDE
+1. Import the project in IDE
-2.)Run the project as a spring boot application
+2. Run the project as a spring boot application
-3.)
-Backend Server will be started at port 8080
+3. Backend Server will be started at port 8080